-6.315 For SA objective 4: regeneration and social inclusion, Policy 51 could have a minor positive effect (although this is uncertain) as remediation of brownfield land could help to deliver regeneration.
-The policy will likely have a minor positive effect on SA objective 5: health and wellbeing, as it aims to ensure that new developments are safe for their purpose and inhabitants, and that any works such as investigation of contamination or land instability can be undertaken without causing unacceptable risk to health.
-A minor positive effect is expected for SA objective 7: land use and soils, reflecting the policy's aim to prevent further land contamination within the site or surrounding area through the identification and implementation of appropriate mitigation measures.
-Attempts to remediate contaminated land may have indirect effects on improving the quality of watercourses by reducing pollution run-off and so a minor positive effect may be expected for SA 8: water although this is currently uncertain.
+6.318This policy focuses on the appropriate management, repurposing and remediation of contaminated and/or unstable land.
+For SA objective 4: regeneration and social inclusion, Policy 49 could have a minor positive effect as remediation of contaminated brownfield or unstable land could help to deliver regeneration, although this effect is uncertain.
+The policy will also likely have a minor positive effect on SA objective 5: health and wellbeing, as it aims to ensure that new developments are safe for their purpose and inhabitants, and that any works such as investigation of contamination or land instability can be undertaken without causing unacceptable risk to health.
+A minor positive effect is expected for SA objective 7: land use and soils, reflecting the policy's aim to prevent further land contamination within sites and their surrounding areas through the identification and implementation of appropriate mitigation measures.
+The policy also seeks to ensure that any works, such as investigation of contamination or land instability, can be undertaken without causing unacceptable risk to waterways or the environment.
+Furthermore, attempts to remediate contaminated land may have indirect effects on improving the quality of watercourses by reducing pollution run-off and so a minor positive effect may be expected for SA 8: water although this is currently uncertain.